 Within this section, you’ll find everything you need to localize and internationalize the Avada theme into your language.
 It is split into several subsections to help you easily find what you need.
-The Avada theme and the Fusion Builder and Fusion Core plugin, that are bundled with the theme, are translated separately.
-Let's take a look at translating Avada first.
+The Avada Website Builder and the Avada Builder and Avada Core plugin, that are bundled with the theme, are translated separately.
+Let’s take a look at translating Avada first.

 Theme Translation Basics